Variational Quantum State Eigensolver: Introduction

-In this work, we introduce a variational approach for PCA that only requires a single copy of $\rho$ and hence only $n$ qubits.
-The fact that our proposed algorithm is both variational and requires minimal numbers of qubits means that it is highly amendable to implementation on NISQ devices.
+In this work, we introduce a variational algorithm for PCA that only requires a single copy of $\rho$ and hence only $n$ qubits per iteration of the algorithm.
 Our approach, called the Variational Quantum State Eigensolver (VQSE), exploits the mathematical connection between diagonalization and majorization.
 Namely, it is well known that the eigenvalues of a density matrix $\rho$ majorize the diagonal elements in any basis.
 Hence, by choosing a cost function $C$ that is a Schur concave function of the diagonal elements of $\rho$, one can ensure that the cost function is minimized when $\rho$ is diagonalized.
 Specifically, we write the cost as $C = \Tr(\rhot H)$, where $H$ is some Hamiltonian with a non-degenerate spectrum, which ensures the Schur concavity property.
 Note that evaluating $C$ simply involves measuring the expectation value of $H$ on $\rhot$, and hence one can see why only $n$ qubits are required.

-To learn the optimal $\thv$ parameters, we introduce a novel training approach, not previously used in other VQAs.
+To learn the optimal $\thv$ parameters, we introduce a new training approach, not previously used in other VQAs.
 Specifically, we employ a time-dependent Hamiltonian $H$ that we adapt based on information gained from measurements performed throughout the optimization.
-The aim of this adaptive approach is: (1) to avoid barren plateaus in training landscapes, and (2) to get out of local minima.
+The aim of this adaptive approach is: (1) to mitigate barren plateaus in training landscapes, and (2) to get out of local minima.
 With our numerics, we find that using an adaptive Hamiltonian is better than simply fixing the Hamiltonian throughout the optimization.
+Here, we further provide a rigorous analysis of the measurement shot requirements of VQSE where we show that the relative error induces from statistical sampling error is, with high probability, smaller than $\delta$, if one measures the system response with a number of shots that scales only as $\Omega(\log(1/\delta)/\lambda_m^2)$, with $\lambda_m$ being the smallest eigenvalue one wishes to estimate.

 Finally, we illustrate two important applications of VQSE with our numerical implementations.
 First, we use VQSE for error mitigation of the $W$-state preparation circuit.
 Namely, by projecting the state onto the eigenvector with the largest eigenvalue, we re-purify the state, mitigating the effects of incoherent errors.
 Second, we use VQSE to perform entanglement spectroscopy (which is essentially PCA on the reduced state of a bipartition) on the ground state of an $XY$-model spin chain.
 This allows us to identify quantum critical points in this model.